saveenr/usql-tutorial/extending-usql/user-defined-types.md

     FROM @products;
 ```

-# Persisting the UDTs values into a text files and tables
+# Persisting the UDTs values into a files and tables

 UDTs cannot be persistent directly into a U-SQL table.
 You'll have to manually convert your UDT's value to a U-SQL-supported datataype.